iitis/iitis-generator/doc/iitis-generator.1.markdown

 ## DESCRIPTION

 `iitis-generator` is basically a traffic generator.
 It is run on many network hosts at the same time.
 Each host is called a *node*.
-All nodes may be connected to many *test networks* - on which traffic is to be generated - and must be connected to one IP *service network*.
-Basically, on each node, following work is done:
+Each node may be connected to many *test networks* - on which traffic is to be generated - and also must be connected to one IP *service network*.

+Basically `iitis-generator` does the following:

-1. read traffic characteristics from <TRAFFIC FILE>,
+1. parse traffic characteristics in <TRAFFIC FILE>
-1. negotiate a common experiment start moment using the service network,
+1. negotiate a common experiment start moment using the service network
-1. generate and receive traffic on test networks,
+1. generate and receive traffic on test networks
-1. periodically write statistics to disk.
+1. periodically write statistics to disk

 As the output, a directory with a tree-like structure is created.
-It contains:

-* statistics stored in text files,
-* copies of <TRAFFIC FILE> and <CONFIG FILE>,
-* frame dump files in pcap format, if enabled.

-See iitis-generator-output(5) for documentation on the structure and contents of the output directory.
+It contains the resultant network statistics, amongst the others (see [OUTPUT][]).

 `iitis-generator` is written in C and designed to be run on embedded systems, especially MikroTik RouterBoards running [OpenWrt](http://www.openwrt.org/).